Ben Carson Moves Forward With Push To Change Fair Housing Rule

 The 2015 AFFH rule was implemented to strengthen the landmark 1968 Fair Housing Act.
 The rule, which required communities and local governments receiving federal funding to submit fair housing assessments, was a way for HUD to ensure recipients were following the law and actively working to eradicate historical discrimination and segregation practices in housing.
 The changes encompassed in the rule were recommended by the Government Accountability Office and by HUD itself.

-"Since issuance of the final rule, however, HUD has concluded that the current regulations are ineffective in helping program participants to meet this obligation," according to a HUD's rule change proposal.
+"Since issuance of the final rule, however, HUD has concluded that the current regulations are ineffective in helping program participants to meet this obligation," according to HUD's rule change proposal.

 As it explores the rule change, HUD is also accepting comment from the public for the next 60 days.